-Cunnane agreed to speak with me shortly after this new finding was published in the May issue of Alzheimer’s & Dementia — the Journal of the Alzheimer’s Association.
+Cunnane agreed to speak with me shortly after his initial findings were published in May 19.
+He has validated the results with a larger, follow-up study that was just published in the journal Alzheimer’s & Dementia.
 In a wide-ranging interview, he explained to me the ingenuous way that ketones can act like a back-up battery for the brain.

-In the study, the subjects who received the keto drink had a level of ketones in the brain that was twofold higher than those who received a placebo.
+In the studies, the subjects who received the keto drink had a level of ketones in the brain that was twofold higher than those who received a placebo.

 And their scores on a whole variety of cognitive exams went up, too, and in direct proportion to the increase in ketones.

 “Ketones seem to be able to help the brain out in general,” he says.
 “I’m happy our idea was confirmed, and that we could see the relationship between that twofold increase in brain ketones and the cognitive outcomes, and that the two seemed to be related.”